 Introduction to the Hadoop Ecosystem

-Overview of Hadoop Ecosystem
+Overview of the Hadoop Ecosystem

-Components of Hadoop Ecosystem
+Components of the Hadoop Ecosystem

-As we have seen an overview of Hadoop Ecosystem and well-known open-source examples, we will now discuss the list of Hadoop Components individually and their specific roles in the big data processing.
+As we have seen an overview of the Hadoop Ecosystem and well-known open-source examples, we will discuss the list of Hadoop Components individually and their specific roles in the big data processing.
 The components of Hadoop ecosystems are:

 1. HDFS